jeffreysorgen/golf-club-sensors/activity.md

 1. Figure out the Gyro data on Monitor.
 1. Figure out how to collect gyro data.
 1. Figure out how to **add** the KWS field ('yes'|null) to that data point.
+1. Figure out how to combine data points into a **usable DATA SET** (with or without the KWS resolved)

 ## Collect gyro data